-We depend on third-party suppliers and contract manufacturers to manufacture CINVANTI, SUSTOL, HTX-011 (ZYNRELEF in the European Union) and HTX-034, and we expect to do the same for any future products that we develop; if our contract manufacturers do not perform as expected, our business could suffer.
+We depend on third-party suppliers and contract manufacturers to manufacture our Products and our Product Candidates, and we expect to do the same for any future products that we develop; if our contract manufacturers do not perform as expected, our business could suffer.

-We do not own or operate manufacturing facilities for the production of commercial or clinical quantities of any product, including CINVANTI, SUSTOL, HTX-011 (ZYNRELEF in the European Union) and HTX-034.
-Our ability to successfully commercialize CINVANTI, SUSTOL, HTX-011 (ZYNRELEF in the European Union) and HTX-034, if approved, as well as any other products that we may develop, depends in part on our ability to arrange for and rely on other parties to manufacture our products at a competitive cost, in accordance with regulatory requirements, and in sufficient quantities for clinical testing and eventual commercialization.
+We do not own or operate manufacturing facilities for the production of commercial or clinical quantities of any product, including our Products and our Product Candidates.
+Our ability to successfully commercialize our Products and our Product Candidates, as well as any other products that we may develop, depends in part on our ability to arrange for and rely on other parties to manufacture our products at a competitive cost, in accordance with regulatory requirements, and in sufficient quantities for clinical testing and eventual commercialization.
 We currently rely on a small number of third-party manufacturers to produce compounds used in our product development activities and expect to continue to do so to meet the preclinical and clinical requirements of our potential products and for all of our commercial needs.
-Certain contract manufacturers are, at the present time (and are expected to be for the foreseeable future), our sole resource to manufacture certain key components of CINVANTI, SUSTOL, HTX-011 (ZYNRELEF in the European Union) and HTX-034, as well as key components for product candidates in clinical and preclinical testing in our research and development program.
-Although we entered into long-term commercial manufacturing agreements for the manufacture of CINVANTI, SUSTOL, HTX-011 (ZYNRELEF in the European Union) and HTX-034, and we have a long-term agreement for the manufacture of our Biochronomer Technology, we might not be able to successfully negotiate long-term agreements with any additional third parties, or we might not receive all required regulatory approvals to utilize such third parties, and, accordingly, we might not be able to reduce or remove our dependence on a single supplier for the commercial manufacturing of CINVANTI, SUSTOL, HTX-011 (ZYNRELEF in the European Union) and HTX-034, or any other products we may develop for marketing.
+Certain contract manufacturers are, at the present time (and are expected to be for the foreseeable future), our sole resource to manufacture certain key components of our Products and our Product Candidates, as well as key components for product candidates in clinical and preclinical testing in our research and development program.
+Although we entered into long-term commercial manufacturing agreements for the manufacture of our Products and our Product Candidates, and we have a long-term agreement for the manufacture of our Biochronomer Technology, we might not be able to successfully negotiate long-term agreements with any additional third parties, or we might not receive all required regulatory approvals to utilize such third parties, and, accordingly, we might not be able to reduce or remove our dependence on a single supplier for the commercial manufacturing of our Products, our Product Candidates or any other products we may develop for marketing.
 We may have difficulties with these manufacturer relationships, and we may not be able to find replacement contract manufacturers on satisfactory terms or on a timely basis.
 Our reliance on third-party suppliers and contract manufacturers also subjects our business to risks associated with geographic areas in which those parties reside, which could include natural or man-made disasters, including epidemics, pandemics, acts of war or terrorism, or resource shortages.
 Due to regulatory and technical requirements, we may have limited ability to shift production to a different third-party should the need arise.
 We cannot be certain that we could reach agreement on reasonable terms, if at all, with such a manufacturer.
 Even if we were to reach agreement, the transition of the manufacturing process to a different third-party could take a significant amount of time and money, and may not be successful.